 1 - Thermal Cycling (TC)

-This test evaluates a panel's capacity to withstand rapid temperature fluctuations, replicating the environmental conditions panels may encounter over extended periods.
-Thermal Cycling 600 (TC600) testing involves subjecting the PV modules to 600 thermal cycles to assess their durability and reliability under temperature variations.
+The TC test evaluates how well a solar panel can withstand rapid temperature fluctuations, simulating the environmental conditions panels may encounter over long periods.
+The TC600 test subjects are subjected to 600 thermal cycles, providing insights into their durability and reliability under extreme temperature changes.

-If you are a solar contractor, designer, or developer operating in regions with extreme temperature variations, such as desert climates, refer to this data to select panels that demonstrate resilience to thermal stress, minimizing the risk of micro-cracks or solder joint failures.
+For contractors, designers, or developers working in areas with extreme temperature variations, such as desert climates, referencing the PVEL 2024 data can help select panels that demonstrate resilience to thermal stress.
+This minimizes the risk of micro-cracks or solder joint failures, ensuring reliable long-term performance.

 2023 and 2024 Thermal Cycling Comparison